 Compression (and dynamics in general) is one of the hardest things to grasp in mixing and music production.
-If you’re having problems learning and understanding it, don’t worry.
+If you’re having problems learning and understanding it, don’t freak out.
 It’s perfectly normal.
-Just spend time playing around with compression and familiarizing yourself with the parameters.

-So..
-Nine tips from my personal experience for working with compression.
+So here are nine tips from my personal experience for becoming better at understanding compression.
 Let me know how they’re working out for you, and feel free to share yours in the comments!

 1. Just One Compressor